 To support certain Credentialing Standards between the re-credentialing cycles, Wellpoint has established an ongoing monitoring program.
 The Credentialing Department performs ongoing monitoring to help ensure continued compliance with Credentialing Standards and to assess for occurrences that may reflect issues of substandard professional conduct and competence.
-To achieve this, the Credentialing Department will review periodic listings/reports within 30 calendar days of the time they are made available from the various sources including, but not limited to, the following:
+To achieve this, the Credentialing Department will review periodic listings/reports monthly or within 30 calendar days of the time they are made available from the various sources including, but not limited to, the following:

-- Office of the Inspector General (OIG)
+- Office of the Inspector General ("OIG")

-- Federal Medicare/Medicaid reports
+- Federal and State Medicare/Medicaid Reports

-- Office of Personnel Management (OPM)
+- Office of Personnel Management ("OPM")

-- State licensing boards/agencies
+- State licensing Boards/Agencies

-- Member/customer services departments
+- Member/Customer services departments

 - Clinical Quality Management Department (including data regarding complaints of both a clinical and non-clinical nature, reports of adverse clinical events and outcomes, and satisfaction data, as available)

 - Other internal Wellpoint departments

 - Any other information received from sources deemed reliable by Wellpoint.

-When a practitioner or HDO within the scope of credentialing has been identified by these sources, criteria will be used to assess the appropriate response.
+- When a practitioner or HDO within the scope of credentialing has been identified by these sources, criteria will be used to assess the appropriate response.

-Appeals process
+Appeals Process

-Wellpoint has established policies for monitoring and re-credentialing practitioners and HDOs who seek continued participation in one or more of Wellpoint's networks or plan programs.
+Wellpoint has established policies for monitoring and re-credentialing practitioners and HDOs who seek continued participation in one or more of Wellpoint's Networks or Plan Programs.
 Information reviewed during this activity may indicate that the professional conduct and competence standards are no longer being met, and Wellpoint may wish to terminate practitioners or HDOs.
-Wellpoint also seeks to treat network practitioners and HDOs, as well as those applying for participation, fairly and thus provides practitioners and HDOs with a process to appeal determinations terminating/denying participation in Wellpoint's networks for professional conduct and competence reasons, or which would otherwise result in a report to the National Practitioner Data Bank (NPDB).
+Wellpoint also seeks to treat network practitioners and HDOs, as well as those applying for participation, fairly and thus provides practitioners and HDOs with a process to appeal determinations terminating/denying participation in Wellpoint's Networks for professional conduct and competence reasons, or which would otherwise result in a report to the National Practitioner Data Bank (NPDB).

-Additionally, Wellpoint will permit practitioners and HDOs who have been refused initial participation the opportunity to correct any errors or omissions that may have led to such denial (informal/reconsideration only).
-It is Wellpoint's intent to allow practitioners and HDOs to contest a termination of the practitioner's or HDO's participation in one or more of Wellpoint's networks or plan programs and those denials of request for initial participation which are reported to the NPDB that were based on professional conduct and competence considerations.
+Additionally, Wellpoint will permit practitioners and HDOs who have been refused initial participation the opportunity to correct any errors or omissions which may have led to such denial (informal/reconsideration only).
+It is Wellpoint's intent to give practitioners and HDOs the opportunity to contest a termination of the practitioner's or HDO's participation in one or more of Wellpoint's Networks or Plan Programs and those denials of request for initial participation which are reported to the NPDB that were based on professional conduct and competence considerations.

-Immediate terminations may be imposed due to the practitioner's or HDO's license suspension, probation, or revocation, if a practitioner or HDO has been sanctioned, debarred, or excluded from the Medicare, Medicaid, or FEHB programs, has a criminal conviction, or Wellpoint's determination that the practitioner's or HDO's continued participation poses an imminent risk of harm to members.
+Immediate terminations may be imposed due to the practitioner's or HDO's license suspension, probation or revocation, if a practitioner or HDO has been sanctioned, debarred or excluded from the Medicare, Medicaid or FEHB programs, has a criminal conviction, or Wellpoint's determination that the practitioner's or HDO's continued participation poses an imminent risk of harm to Members.
 Participating practitioners and HDOs whose network participation has been terminated due to the practitioner's suspension or loss of licensure or due to criminal conviction are not eligible for informal review/reconsideration or formal appeal.
-Participating practitioners and HDOs whose network participation has been terminated due to sanction, debarment, or exclusion from Medicare, Medicaid, or FEHB are not eligible for informal review/reconsideration or formal appeal.
+Participating practitioners and HDOs whose network participation has been terminated due to sanction, debarment or exclusion from the Medicare, Medicaid or FEHB are not eligible for informal review/reconsideration or formal appeal.

-Reporting requirements
+Reporting Requirements

-When Wellpoint takes a professional review action concerning a practitioner's or HDO's participation in one or more of its networks or plan programs, Wellpoint may have an obligation to report such to the NPDB, state licensing board, and legally designated agencies.
+When Wellpoint takes a professional review action with respect to a practitioner's or HDO's participation in one or more of its Networks or Plan programs, Wellpoint may have an obligation to report such to the NPDB, state licensing board and legally designated agencies.
 In the event that the procedures set forth for reporting reportable adverse actions conflict with the process set forth in the current NPDB Guidebook, the process set forth in the NPDB Guidebook will govern.